PlayCable: History

 PlayCable was developed as a joint venture between Mattel and General Instrument.
 The PlayCable service was deep in development even before the Intellivision was widely released.
 In 1979, tests of the service were announced for several cities, including Moline, Illinois, Jackson, Mississippi and Boise, Idaho.
-The service was officially launched in 1981.
+The service was officially launched in June 1980.
 Subscriptions were available for a monthly fee, allowing users access to a selection of games through cable television providers that supported the service.
 Up to 20 titles were available each month.
 Former professional baseball player Mickey Mantle appeared in commercials for the service.
-According to a CED Magazine article, the service was available in thirteen cities in 1981 including Fayetteville, N.Y.
-However, in spring 1983 the available market totalled 650,000 households.
-The less than 3% subscription rate was still higher than the rate of Intellivision sales in markets where PlayCable was not available, and Intellivision Productions reports that PlayCable was popular where available.
+According to a CED Magazine article, the service was available in thirteen cities in 1981, including Fayetteville, New York.
+Initial estimates by Mattel projected that the service would have 1 million subscribers within five years, but as of Spring 1983, fewer than 3% of households which could access PlayCable were subscribed.
 Cable operators complained about the high cost of the computer needed to run the service as well as the cost of the in-home PlayCable adapters; the adapters proved to be inadequate to run the larger Intellivision games being produced.
 In addition, Mattel Electronics was losing millions of dollars due to the video game industry crash of 1983 and stopped all new hardware development in August that year.
-Initial estimates by Mattel projected that the service would have 1 million subscribers within five years, however PlayCable was discontinued in 1984, three years after it was introduced.
+PlayCable was discontinued in 1984, three years after it was introduced.